Casehero

 Please refer to the attached Excel spreadsheet.

 2. Does the model yield logical estimates with respect to intrinsic value and time-to-maturity?
 What happens to the option premiums as you change the volatility?
-Explain why volatility affected prices in such a manner?
+Explain why volatility affected prices in such a manner.

 As we wish the underlying price to be greater than the strike price in order to exercise the call option, the intrinsic value formula of stock price minus the strike price would make sense that the option should be worth purchasing.

 Conversely, we would expect the exercise price to be greater than the market value for the put option.
-By looking at the calculated data, we can get the idea that when asset value is greater than the strike price, the call option would always be worth more than the put option.
+By looking at the calculated data, we can get the idea that when the asset value is greater than the strike price, the call option would always be worth more than the put option.
 The put option is more valuable when the asset value is less than the strike price.

 In terms of time to maturity, we can see that the more time the option has left until its maturity date, the higher it is priced.
 This is because, with a longer period of time to maturity, the underlying price would have more time to move as well.
 In this way, the option price would be worth more than an option with less time until expiration.